-Mimosa, 2nd-brightest in Southern Cross | EarthSky.org
+EarthSky | Mimosa, 2nd-brightest star in Crux

 From Northern Hemisphere locations such as Hawaii, where Mimosa can be seen more easily, it rises in the late evening in late winter, far to the south-southeast, and sets in the predawn hours to the south-southwest.
 By early June it rises before sundown and sets by midnight.

-History and mythology of Beta Crucis.
-Beta Crucis, or Mimosa, was essentially unknown in classical western mythology, as was the Southern Cross itself.
+Because of its southerly location, Crux and Mimosa were essentially unknown in classical western mythology.
 Of course, these stars were well known to the Australian Aboriginal peoples as well as the Islanders of Polynesia and the people of southern Africa.

-In Australia, for example, one Aborigine story is that the stars of the Southern Cross are a reminder of the time and place where death first came to mankind.
+In Australia, for example, one Aboriginal story is that the stars of the Southern Cross are a reminder of the time and place where death first came to mankind.
 Two of the stars are the glowing eyes of the spirit of death, and the other two are the eyes of the first man to die.

-The main stars of Crux, including Mimosa, appear on the flags of both Australia and New Zealand, Mimosa appearing as the left side of the cross bar, and Acrux as the bottom of the Cross.
+The main stars of Crux, including Mimosa, appear on the flags of both Australia and New Zealand.
+Mimosa appears as the left side of the cross bar, and Acrux as the bottom of the Cross.

-Beta Crucis science.
-About 353 light-years from Earth, according to data obtained by the Hipparcos mission, Beta Crucis or Mimosa has a visual magnitude of 1.25.
-It is a giant (or subgiant) blue star, with a spectral classification of B0.5III (B0.5IV), more than 3,000 times brighter than our sun in visible light.
-However, Mimosa is blue and as such very hot (nearly 28,000 kelvins as estimated by astronomer James Kaler, or about 49,000 degrees F – 27,000 degrees C – at the surface).
+Mimosa lies about 353 light-years from Earth, according to data obtained by the Hipparcos mission.
+It has a visual magnitude of 1.25.
+Mimosa is a giant (or subgiant) blue star, more than 3,000 times brighter than our sun in visible light.

+Mimosa is blue and very hot.
+Astronomer James Kaler has estimated its temperature at nearly 28,000 kelvin (about 49,000 degrees F or 27,000 degrees C) at the surface.
 Such high temperatures demand that much of the the star’s energy be radiated in ultraviolet and higher frequencies invisible to the human eye.
-When you take this into account, Mimosa is about 34,000 times more energetic than the sun, according to Kaler.
+So, when you take this into account, Mimosa is about 34,000 times more energetic than the sun, according to Kaler.

-Mimosa is thought to have a radius about eight times that of the sun, and a mass 14 times greater.
-However, these figures are not certain because it is also known that Mimosa has a small stellar companion about which little is known.
-Since all we can observe is the combined light of both, it is difficult to be precise on all details.
+Mimosa has a radius about eight times that of the sun, with a mass 14 times greater.
+However, these figures are uncertain.
+The reason?
+Mimosa has a small stellar companion about which little is known.
+Since all we can observe is the combined light of both, it’s difficult to be precise on the details.
 The star also is a complex variable with three short periodicities in its light, which varies less than a 20th of a magnitude over several hours.

-Directly south is the Coal Sack, a distinctive dark nebulosity in the Milky Way, part of Crux.
+Directly south of Mimosa is the Coalsack, a distinctive dark nebula in the Milky Way.
+The famous Jewel Box Cluster lies to Mimosa’s east.

 Position of Mimosa (Beta Crucis) is RA: 12h 47m 44s, dec: -59° 41′ 19″.